Travel Report Australia, from Melbourne to Adelaide (May 2019)

 We wanted to see that.
 Unfortunately, we then noticed 2 things that we did not like.
 First, photography and filming is prohibited and there are no tours available for photographers.
 Second, it has become a kind of “circus spectacle” with several hundred spectators – on concrete stands – in the evening and has little to do with “nature”.

-The Penguin Parade is even signposted on the island (!)
-And takes place at the Phillip Island Nature Park.
+The Penguin Parade is even signposted on the island (!) and takes place at the Phillip Island Nature Park.
 A tip, there is also a free round trip by car, to the Nobbies Center and then the “alternative” way back to the Penguin Parade Station.
-This is more of a dirt road and we saw our first wild wallabies in Australia.
-Also a number of interesting bird species.
-The ride is not long, but if you drive it at sunset, you have a great atmosphere and can walk at the Nobbies Center on the boardwalks along the coast.
-Only the fact that the “alternative” route is also heavily frequented by the minibuses of the Chinese tour operators is annoying a bit, because they do not drive slowly.
+This is more of a dirt road and we saw our first wild wallabies and a number of interesting bird species.

 If we had to draw a conclusion on Philipp Island, we would ignore it next time.
 From our point of view, there are at least 300km of unnecessary driving distance, for something that you will see several times on the journey elsewhere.
 The spare night we would rather spend on the Grand Ocean Route or in Adelaide.